The Lost Year

 Little Rock, Arkansas 1958-59

-The “Lost Year” of 1958-59, is less known than the story that preceded it.
+The “Lost Year” of 1958-59, is less known than the story of the 1957-58 Little Rock Central High desegregation crisis that preceded it.

-But the Lost Year is a separate, equally significant historical episode.
+The Lost Year is a separate, equally significant civil rights historical episode.

 ABOUT THE LOST YEAR